WHusssain937/Milestone-Project-4/README.md

 As an account holder, I also want to be able to add cars for sale that I wish to buy to a wishlist.

+As an account holder, I also want to be able to remove cars from the wishlist.

 ###### Customer Stories
 As an customer, I would like to be able to purchase the german car I am interested in.

-As a customer, I would to enter my payment so that I can complete my order.

-As a customer, I would like to view a order summary when I complete my purchase so I can confirm all the information is correct.
+As a customer, I would like to view a order summary.

 As a customer, I would like to receive a confirmation email when I place my order.

 ###### Store Owner Stories
+As a store owner, I would like to be able to add german cars.

+As a store owner, I would like to be able to edit german cars.

+As a store owner, I would like to be able to delete german cars.

-As a store owner, I would like to be able to add german cars and reviews.
+As a store owner, I would like to be able to add german cars reviews.

-As a store owner, I would like to be able to edit german cars and reviews.
+As a store owner, I would like to be able to edit german cars reviews.

-As a store owner, I would like to be able to delete german cars and reviews.
+As a store owner, I would like to be able to delete german cars reviews.

 Strategy
 My strategy was to create a site where users can purchase and read reviews about german cars.